zeitgeist12345/discover/backend/README.md

 Run in the `backend-db-1` docker container `Exec`.
 ```
 sh-5.1# mysql -u root -p
+# password is password
 mysql> SHOW DATABASES;
 mysql> USE mydatabase
 mysql> SELECT * FROM visitors ORDER BY timestamp DESC;
+mysql> SELECT * FROM visitors WHERE country NOT IN ('IN') ORDER BY timestamp DESC;
 ```

 ## 🔧 Management Commands